 Take Precaution When Posting Important Documents

-With the threat of ID fraud growing as we recently highlighted here at the Post Office Shop blog, keeping an envelope’s contents secure and impenetrable whilst in transit is imperative.
+With the threat of ID fraud growing as we recently highlighted here at the Post Office Shop blog, keeping an envelope’s documents or contents secure and impenetrable whilst in transit is imperative.

 Opaque envelopes, which are not transparent, see-through or translucent are a sensible option as no light can pass through them thus keeping unwanted attention regarding an envelope’s content to an absolute minimum.

 So when might the use of such opaque envelopes be particularly appropriate?
 Documents including cheques, cash or legal documents particularly spring to mind which a sender is likely to want to keep well away from any prying eyes.

 Tamper proof envelopes such as the Ampac C3 Tamper Evident Opaque Polythene Envelopes available here at the Post Office Shop are designed to give peace of mind that important documents will always arrive safely at the intended destination.

 Such tamper proof envelopes feature a tear off redemption slip which number sequentially as well as peel and seal closure for added peace of mind.